 1) Allowance for doubtful accounts To prepare for potential credit losses on receivables, allowance for doubtful account is provided based on past bad-debt ratio for general receivables, and based on an estimate of uncollectible amount determined after individual analysis for specific receivables such as highly doubtful receivables.

-2) Provision for employees' bonuses is provided as

-the estimated amount of the bonuses to be paid to the employees in the following year, which are attributable to the current fiscal year.
+2) Provision for employees' bonuses The provision for employees' bonuses is provided as the estimated amount of the bonuses to be paid to the employees in the following year, which are attributa- ble to the current fiscal year.
 3) Provision for retirement benefits The provision for retirement benefits is provided as the estimated amount of the retirement benefits to be paid to the employees in the following year, which are attributable to the end of the current fiscal year.
-Provision for accident related loss is recognized for a reasonable amount of accident related loss is recognized for a reasonable amount of accident related loss that is estimated to be necessary as of December 31, 2022.